SAN DIEGO DISABILITY BENEFITS

 If there are costs in your San Diego SSD or SSI case, then you pay those.
 But normally those costs are less than $100.
 Typically, your costs consist of getting your medical records.
 Once we win your case, the attorney fee comes from your back benefit.
 The attorney fee has a cap of $7200 or 25% of your back benefit, whatever is less.
 Find out more about attorney fees here.

 In order to hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us an attorney fee is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

 Additionally, we represent clients in many states.
 For example, we have clients in Nevada, Utah, Idaho, and Colorado.
 Idaho benefits information can be found here.
 Likewise, Colorado benefit information is here .
-Find out more about Nevada disability benefits here.
+Find out more about Nevada SSDI and SSI benefits here.

-Learn more about Utah disability benefits here.
-We have information about California disability benefits here.
+Learn more information about Utah SSD benefits here.
+We have information about California SSDI and SSI benefits here.
 If you need information about Northern California, read here for San Francisco benefits information.
 No matter where you live, we will answer your questions about benefits.
 We want to be your legal team.
 If you have questions about SSD benefits and you live in San Diego, then give us a call today.